Support

 How does the Orb work?

-The Orb captures and processes photos to verify uniqueness without the need to retain your images or collect any other information.
+The Orb captures and processes photos to verify uniqueness without the need to retain your images.

 Will the Orb hurt my eyes?